Sexual Assault in the Workplace

 - Stating to employees that retaliation against the person who filed a complaint is not tolerated

-If you’ve been sexually harassed in the workplace, your mental, emotional or physical capacities may have been violated.
+If you’ve been sexually assaulted in the workplace, your mental, emotional or physical capacities may have been violated.
 When this happens, it’s not uncommon to feel uncertain about what to do, especially when your job and livelihood could be at stake.

 - Coming forward by reporting the incidence(s) to a manager or human resources department